Racing WA

 • A yearly Netflix subscription

-In WA, an average training fee is between $70-90 a day depending on the class and location of the trainer.
+This includes the feed, stabling, and training of your racehorse.
+In WA, an average training fee is between $70-100 a day depending on the class and location of the trainer.
 If you own 5% of a horse in a stable that charges $70 per day, you would expect to pay $3.50 per day – the cost of a small coffee.

 Split the costs with friends and form a syndicate